Sharky's Machine: Release

 Sharky's Machine was released in theatres on December 18, 1981, and on DVD on October 20, 1998, by Warner Home Video.
 Sharky's Machine was released Blu-ray on April 7, 2015, by Warner Home Video.

-Legacy

 In popular culture

-The film has a major role in the backstory/lore of the television series The Venture Bros.
-Season one episode "Careers in Science" states that in 1987 on space station Gargantua-1 a showing of the film on VHS was the scene of a massacre of the space station's crew, as an unknown figure in a spacesuit opened the bay doors, sucking the entire crew into the void of space, killing them.
+In the TV show The Venture Bros.
+Season 1 episode, "Careers in Science", Sharky's Machine is the feature film during the movie night massacre.